oliverschwendener/ueli/README.md

 ### Browse file system

-* You can browse your file system by typing in a filepath
+* You can browse your file system by typing in a file path
 * Press `Enter` to open the file or folder
 * Press `Tab` for autocompletion